Delicious 烤蝦醬雞 BAKED PRAWN PASTE CHICKEN (HAR CHEONG GAI) – NO FRYING In 20 minutes

-- It’s 2 tablespoons of – prawn paste.
+- Prepare 2 tablespoons of – prawn paste.

 - You need 2 tablespoons of – shao hsing wine.

-- Prepare 1 tablespoon of – Oyster sauce (I used mushroom sauce).
+- You need 1 tablespoon of – Oyster sauce (I used mushroom sauce).

-- It’s 1 tablespoon of – sesame oil.
+- Prepare 1 tablespoon of – sesame oil.

-- Prepare 1 tablespoon of – sugar (I used cane sugar).
+- It’s 1 tablespoon of – sugar (I used cane sugar).

 - Prepare Half of teaspoon – white pepper.

-- It’s of Corn starch / potato starch.
+- Prepare of Corn starch / potato starch.

 We're glad to say that we are damn proud of our recipe, it's.
 Prawn Paste Chicken (also known as fermented shrimp paste chicken or "har cheong gai"/虾酱 The main ingredient for the chicken marinade is prawn paste (shrimp paste) which is truly "smelly" Air-fried Prawn Paste Chicken Recipe (above).
-See Also: Baked Marmite Chicken Wings Recipe..chicken (har cheong gai 虾酱鸡).
-In a mixing bowl, combine shrimp.
+See Also: Baked Marmite Chicken Wings Recipe.
+Shrimp Paste Chicken is a uniquely Singaporean way of cooking deep-fried chicken!

-烤蝦醬雞 BAKED PRAWN PASTE CHICKEN (HAR CHEONG GAI) – NO FRYING instructions:
+烤蝦醬雞 BAKED PRAWN PASTE CHICKEN (HAR CHEONG GAI) – NO FRYING step by step:

 - Use a bowl mix the above seasoning well (the prawn paste sauce that I used is in the picture below).